trunnguyen/Personal-Project/autonomous_job_finder/README.md

 **Asynchronous Web Scraping** — `crawl4ai`'s `AsyncWebCrawler` with randomized user agents and a `playwright` headless Chromium backend.
 Rotates across five search keywords daily and deduplicates inserts via `INSERT OR IGNORE` on the job URL.

-**Dual-Stage ML Scorer** — Cold-start mode uses cosine similarity against a fixed anchor profile via `all-MiniLM-L6-v2` SBERT embeddings.
-Once you accumulate at least 3 positive and 3 negative labels from the dashboard, the pipeline automatically promotes to a `LogisticRegression` classifier trained on your own feedback.
-The relevance threshold shifts from `0.3` (cold) to `0.7` (warm) accordingly.
+**Dual-Stage ML Scorer** — Cold-start mode uses cosine similarity against an expanded anchor profile via `all-MiniLM-L6-v2` SBERT embeddings (threshold `0.25`).
+Once `classifier.pkl` exists the pipeline promotes to a `LogisticRegression` classifier trained on your own feedback (threshold `0.4`)

+**Accumulated Reporting** — Jobs are scored and stored silently every day.
+On reporting days (Tuesday/Friday) the email covers all high-match jobs found **since the last report**, not just that day's scrape — tracked via a `meta` table with a `last_reported_at` timestamp.

 **Weekly Model Retraining** — `training_pipeline.py` runs Stratified 3-Fold cross-validation, prints a full `classification_report`, then serializes the updated weights to `classifier.pkl` — triggered every Sunday via `retrain_model.yml` and committed back to the repository automatically.